Trump and DeVos Love School Choice. But Are Vouchers the Way To Go?

 While specifics are still in short supply on how the Trump administration’s zeal for school choice will translate into new or expanded federal programs, it’s a topic that will be hotly debated at the national, state and local levels.

 Several veteran education reporters shared insights and advice on how to cover private school choice — school vouchers and voucher-like initiatives — during a panel this month at the Education Writers Association’s national seminar.
 The discussion came as many states have recently created new programs or expanded existing ones.

 Different kinds of school choice programs cover the costs for students to enroll in private schools.
 For instance, 14 states have voucher programs where the state pays for students to attend a private school, according to EdChoice, a national research and advocacy group that backs school choice.

 These programs have varying levels of restrictions placed on them; some are only available to special education students, others may only be used by families below a certain income level.
-Tax credit scholarships, which currently are available in 17 states, allow companies to receive tax credits for donating money to a fund that is used to pay for students’ private school tuition.
+Tax credit scholarships, which currently are available in 17 states, allow companies and individuals to receive tax credits for donating money to a fund that is used to pay for students’ private school tuition.

 This structure circumvents some legal issues, said Jeffrey Solochek of the Tampa Bay Times.
 Although critics have tried to argue that Florida’s tax credit scholarship program is illegal, they have failed to block them in the courts, he explained.

 “It’s not tax dollars, so they can’t challenge the use of the money,” Solochek said.